 - (a) District Playdowns, which must be completed by February 15th, will precede all Regional playdowns, where applicable.
-District playdowns for Senior AAA, AA, A, BB and Intermediate teams, which must be completed by January 1st will precede all Regional Playdowns, where applicable. - (b) Prior to start of round-robin series, a decision will be made by the Regional Director and the teams involved whether they will follow RULE THREE (B)(9)(c) or RULE THREE (B)(9)(d). - (c) A single round robin will be completed.
+District playdowns for teams participating in the early set of Regional Playdowns and/or Provincials, which must be completed by January 1st will precede all Regional Playdowns, where applicable. - (b) Prior to start of round-robin series, a decision will be made by the Regional Director and the teams involved whether they will follow RULE THREE (B)(9)(c) or RULE THREE (B)(9)(d). - (c) A single round robin will be completed.
 The winner will be the team with the most points.
 If tied in points, the following tie-breakers will be followed: - i.
 Number of wins; - ii.
 Record against other tied teams; - iii.
 Goals scored minus the goals against in round robin games; - iv.
 Fewest goals allowed in round robin play; - v.
 Most periods won in round robin play; - vi.
-Fewest penalty minutes in round robin play; - vii.
+Fewest penalty minutes in round robin play;

+- vii.
 First goal scored in series; - viii.
 Flip of a coin.